Moduli of $G$-constellations and crepant resolutions II: the Craw-Ishii conjecture: Introduction

 The strategy for the proof of Theorem \ref{main1} is based on the one given by Craw and Ishii for abelian cases.
 To explain this, let us recall that each GIT-chamber $C\subset \Theta$ in the space of stability conditions gives a fine moduli space $X:=\mfk{M}_C$ and its universal family $\mcl{U}_C$.
 By the result of \cite{BKR}, the Fourier-Mukai transform by $\mcl{U}_C$ gives an equivalence between the bounded derived category of coherent sheaves on $X$ and that of $G$-equivariant sheaves on $\C^3$.
 This induces an isomorphism

 from the space of stability conditions to the subspace $F^1$ inside the Grothendieck group $K(X)_\R$ generated by sheaves whose supports have codimension at least one.
-The proof of the theorem will be done by studying the behavior of $\phi_C^*(C)$ under crossing a wall of {\it Type 0} inside $\Theta$.
+The proof of the theorem will be done by studying the behaviour of $\phi_C^*(C)$ under crossing a wall of {\it Type 0} inside $\Theta$.
 Here a wall of Type 0 means a codimension-one face $W$ of $\overline{C}$ whose associated morphism $X\to \bar{\mfk{M}}_W$ induced by variation of GIT is an isomorphism.
-The significant fact to prove Theorem \ref{main1} is that, similarly to abelian cases, crossing such a wall gives a wall-crossing in $F^1$ as well, up to tensoring a line bundle (Proposition \ref{twist}).
-This enables us to find a wall $\tilde{B}$ which realizes the small contraction $X\to X_B$ for any given flop $X\to X_B\leftarrow X'$ after crossing walls of Type 0.
-Using the technical lemma (Lemma \ref{vertical}), we can confirm that crossing the wall $\tilde{B}$ gives the flop $X\dashrightarrow X'$.
-Since any two projective crepant resolutions are connected by a sequence of flops, this proves the theorem.
+The significant fact to prove Theorem \ref{main1} is that, similarly to abelian cases, crossing such a wall gives a wall-crossing in $F^1$ as well, up to tensoring by a line bundle (Proposition \ref{prop:twist}).
+The corresponding result \cite[Proposition 7.3]{CI} for abelian $G$ was proven by using a certain rigidity result for which the abelian assumption was essential.
+In the present paper we bypass this issue by showing that the structure of the unstable locus $D_W$ associated to the wall $W$ is simple enough (Lemma \ref{lem:structure}) to prove Proposition \ref{prop:twist} even if the rigidity does not hold.